SineadMorris/ushr/README.md

 ##### Recent updates

+Version 0.2.1

+-   Notation for the triphasic exponential model has been modified to more clearly relate to that of the biphasic model.

 Version 0.2.0:

 -   A triphasic exponential model has been added so that data from ART containing integrase inhibitors can also be fit (see `?ushr_triphasic()`)